 "I'm saying goodbye to Formula 1 not because I'm about to turn forty, but for other reasons".

 Undoubtedly, there is also the disappointment of not being able to aim at that world title that he missed by a whisker in 1981, and that he continues to chase above all with his thoughts.
-After a brief consultation with the sponsors, on March 30, 1982 Mario Andretti let it be known that he would not race the entire championship with Williams because of the commitments already taken with the Indy Formula.
+After a brief consultation with the sponsors, on March 30, 1982 Mario Andretti let it be known that he would not race the entire World Championship with Williams because of the commitments already taken with the Indy Formula.
 As a replacement, it seems that Frank Williams has asked the former World Champion Alan Jones, retired at the end of last season, who would be available to return to Formula 1 from the Imola race on April 25.
 However, after being celebrated and embraced by all, Mario Andretti tested the Williams car on the Willow Springs track.
 The test is satisfactory, and the Italian-American will at least be among the protagonists of the race to be held in Long Beach:

 "Of course, it would be a great shot to be back in Formula 1 and finish ahead of everyone.
 I'll try, even though I know right now that it will be very difficult".